webplatform/docs/html/elements/form/index.md

 Forms enable client-side users to submit data to a server in a standardized format.
 The creator of a '''form''' designs it to collect the required data using a variety of controls, such as '''input''' or '''select'''.
 Users viewing the '''form''' fill in the data and then click the '''Submit''' button to send the data to the server.
 A script on the server then processes the data.
 Each control element's [[html/attributes/name (frames)|'''name''']] attribute must be defined if the data is to be submitted with the form.
 An element in a form can be referenced by the '''name''' property or the [[html/attributes/id|'''id''']] property, or through the [[dom/properties/elements|'''elements''']] collection.
 When the focus is on a control in a form and the user presses ESC, the value of the control reverts to the last value.
 The form resets if the user presses ESC again.
 If the form includes only one text box and the user presses ENTER, the [[dom/events/submit|'''onsubmit''']] event fires.
-If the form has an '''input type{{=}}submit''' element, it will appear as a button with a dark border, which indicates the user can press ENTER to submit the form.
+If the form has an '''input type="submit"''' element, it will appear as a button with a dark border, which indicates the user can press ENTER to submit the form.
 Windows Internet Explorer 8 and later.
 The value of the [[html/attributes/action|'''action''']] attribute depends on the current document compatibility mode.
 In addition, the '''form object''' now supports [[html/attributes/enctype|'''enctype''']] as a DOM attribute.
 |Import_Notes=
 }}